cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Data structure descriptions use TLS notation {{RFC8446, Section 3}}.

+All algorithms and procedures described in this document are laid out in a Python-like pseudocode.

 String values such as "Context-" are ASCII string literals.

 The following terms are used throughout this document.